-Major transformation of Eugene’s Downtown Riverfront is underway, fulfilling the community’s long-held goal of turning a vacant, inaccessible riverfront lot into a vibrant, active, and accessible riverfront district and community destination.
+Eugene’s Downtown Riverfront is transforming into the community’s long-held vision of a vibrant, active, and accessible riverfront district filled with community destinations.
 The redevelopment of the Downtown Riverfront has been a part of the community’s vision for decades, reinforced through numerous public engagement opportunities over several years.
-The City's Urban Renewal Agency now owns 16 acres of riverfront property that can become Eugene’s riverfront neighborhood – directly connecting our downtown and campus areas to the Willamette River and creating more access points for the community to enjoy.
-We have an opportunity to fulfill our community’s vision.
+The City's Urban Renewal Agency leads the redevelopment of the 16 acres of riverfront property that will become Eugene’s Riverfront Neighborhood – directly connecting our Downtown and Campus to the Willamette River and creating more access points for the community to enjoy.

 A number of initiatives are underway, bringing us closer to the transformation of the Downtown Riverfront property.
-Explore below to find out the latest about the Riverfront Park, the Steam Plant, the vertical redevelopment let by Atkins Dame, Inc., and how you can get involved.
+Explore below to find out the latest about the Riverfront Park, the Steam Plant, the vertical redevelopment led by Atkins Dame, Inc., and how you can get involved.